aws-samples/amazon-ecr-helper-for-aws-healthomics/README.md

 The `container-builder` stack automates building container images using AWS Step Functions and AWS CodeBuild.
 An ECR private repository is created as needed for the image.
 It also utilizes the same EventBridge rule, trigger, and Lambda above to add required ECR repository policies.

 **Note**: There are no capabilities at this time to check if the image source has changed such that it would result in an updated image relative to an existing one in ECR Private.
-Therefore.
-CodeBuild project builds in this stack will always execute when processing a manifest.
+Therefore, CodeBuild project builds in this stack will always execute when processing a manifest.
 As a result, if images already exist in ECR Private they will be overwritten.

 ## Development